 Our students choose the charities they want to support throughout the academic year either through decisions for RAG (Raise and Give) Week or through our House system.
 This year, our student chosen RAG charities are:

 We continue to work on some ongoing projects with the Royal Marsden Hospital and The Guide Dogs Association for the Blind.
 We have a strong link with the Royal Marsden Hospital following the sad loss of one of our former students, Amanda Slann, to leukaemia.
 We are proud to celebrate her memory each year and have raised over £30,000 for the Royal Marsden alone over the last five years.
-Our work with the Guide Dogs Association for the Blind is also ongoing and we have recently been able to adopt a second puppy in the school’s name following the hard fund-raising work of our students.
+Our work with the Guide Dogs Association for the Blind is also ongoing and we have recently been able to adopt a third puppy in the school’s name following the hard fund-raising work of our students.

 We are proud to celebrate our fundraising achievements with our students and staff at the end of each academic year.
-Last year we managed to achieve an all time school record with amount we raised, achieving a total of £47,669.00 raised for charity in just one school year!
+Last year we managed to achieve another all time school record with the amount we raised, achieving a total of £50,267.00 raised for charity in just one school year!
 We set ourselves a challenging target for fundraising each year and each year we seem to smash our targets!
 This could not be achieved without the commitment of our students, staff and parents to our fund-raising endeavours.